akk988/azure_webapp_iot02/README.md

 - On a website, register for device telemetry and broadcast it over a web socket to attached clients
 - In a web page, display device data in a chart

+##Important
-> Note: remember to delete any Azure resources created during this sample to avoid unnecessary charges.
+Note: remember to delete any Azure resources created during this sample to avoid unnecessary charges.

 # azure_webapp_iot02
 Note: remember to delete any Azure resources created during this sample to avoid unnecessary charges.